textpattern/textpattern.github.io/administration/preferences-panel.md

 URLs](/home/www/zendstudio/dokuwiki/bin/doku.php?id=glossary#clean_urls))
 in your site, which in turn is a nice usability feature for your Web site visitors.
-The drop-down list currently provides six different options (Figure 5), one for “messy” URLs (which is the option for NOT having clean URLs), and five for clean URLs; each having a specific path format.
+The drop-down list currently provides six different options (Figure 5), one for "messy" URLs (which is the option for NOT having clean URLs), and five for clean URLs; each having a specific path format.

-If you want clean URLs to work for your site, this is the very first step to making it happen, by selecting one of the options other than “messy.”
+If you want clean URLs to work for your site, this is the very first step to making it happen, by selecting one of the options other than "messy."
 However, it is usually not as simple as just selecting one of these options to make clean URLs work.
 Getting clean URLs to work may take a combination of steps, addressed in [managing_clean_urls](/home/www/zendstudio/dokuwiki/bin/doku.php?id=managing_clean_urls).